thruston/python-tablinum/README.md

 - `arr ~{sqrt(a)}` keeps all existing cols and adds a new col with the square root of the value in col 1.

 and so on.
 Each single letter `a`, `b`, etc is changed into the corresponding cell value and then the resulting expression is evaluated.
+An expression can also be a constant.
+So `arr ~(1)` will add a column of 1s to the table.
-You can use a subset of the normal built-in or `math` functions such as `log` and `sqrt`, as shown above.

-The access to Python3 is not entirely general, as it is only intended for simple manipulation of a few values, and therefore tabulate tries quite hard to prevent you accidentally loading the `sys` module and deleting your disk.
+As shown above, you can use a subset of the normal built-in or `math` functions such as `log` and `sqrt`, but the access to Python is not entirely general, as it is only intended for simple manipulation of a few values, and therefore the library tries quite hard to prevent you accidentally loading the `sys` module and deleting the contents of your file system.

 Only the following names of functions are allowed in a calculation.

-- maths functions: abs cos cosd divmod exp floor hypot log log10 pow round sin sind sqrt tan tand
+- maths functions: `abs cos cosd divmod exp floor hypot log log10 pow round sin sind sqrt tan tand`
-- number conversion: bool chr hex int oct ord str
+- number conversion: `bool chr hex int oct ord str`
-- maths constants: pi tau
+- maths constants: `pi tau`
-- string functions: caps lower upper reversed len - see below
+- string functions: `caps lower upper reversed len` - see below
-- date functions: base date dow epoch - see below
+- date functions: `base date dow epoch hms hr mins secs` - see below
-- list functions: all any max min sorted sum
+- list functions: `all any max min sorted sum`

 The list functions are enhanced so you can call them with a tuple or a list of arguments.
 If a function returns more than one value (like `divmod`) the values will be inserted in separate columns.
 The others are the regular BIF or `math` functions except for the trig functions for angles in degrees.

-You can also use "?" in a formula to get a random number.
+The expression should be a valid Python expression, but there are a couple of useful additions:  borrowing from Metapost, you can write `2a` instead of `2*a`, and `3++4` instead of `hypot(3,4)`.
+You can also write `a mod b` instead of `a%b`, and `a<>b` instead of `a!=b`; these two make it easier to use the filter with Vim or any other editor that gives `%` and `!` a special meaning on the command line.
+You can also use "?" in a formula to get a uniform random number between 0 and 1.

 If you want the current row number or the total number of rows use the pre-defined variables `row_number` and `rows` in your formula.
 So with the simple table from above, `arr ~(f'{row_number}/{rows}')` should produce this:

     First   1  1  1/3
     Second  2  3  2/3